cep21/geneticsort/post.md

 ## When to apply Genetic Algorithm

 Genetic algorithms work well where it is *computationally prohibitive* to find the best answer to a problem.
-This includes small datasets where trying all solutions grows quickly, [like a deck of cards](https://www.mcgill.ca/oss/article/did-you-know-infographics/there-are-more-ways-arrange-deck-cards-there-are-atoms-earth), or solutions on large datasets that have quadratic optimal solutions (even a million becomes [huge](http://www.pagetutor.com/trillion/index.html) when squared.
+This includes small datasets where trying all solutions [grows quickly](https://www.mcgill.ca/oss/article/did-you-know-infographics/there-are-more-ways-arrange-deck-cards-there-are-atoms-earth), or solutions on large datasets that have quadratic optimal solutions (even a million becomes [huge](http://www.pagetutor.com/trillion/index.html) when squared.
 ).

-Genetic algorithms also work well when analyzing something that you're either not allowed to inspect, like a [black box](https://en.wikipedia.org/wiki/Black_box) or problems that are [beyond](https://en.wikipedia.org/wiki/Laplace%27s_demon) our [current](https://en.wikipedia.org/wiki/Uncertainty_principle) understanding.
+Genetic algorithms also work well when analyzing something that you're either not allowed to reverse engineer, like a [black box](https://en.wikipedia.org/wiki/Black_box) or problems that are [beyond](https://en.wikipedia.org/wiki/Laplace%27s_demon) our [current](https://en.wikipedia.org/wiki/Uncertainty_principle) understanding.

 # Applying genetic algorithms to sorting inputs